 The delivery of water, using some form of watering well, to a limited number of ground positions within the tree root zone, is a solution in some circumstances.
-Street trees with confined root systems or limited accessible ground area in which to apply water are situations suited to point delivery.
+Street trees with confined root systems or limited accessible ground areas in which to apply water are situations suited to point delivery.

 The water is delivered into the watering wells (vertical installation) or trenches (horizontal installation).
 This method of watering has the advantage of limiting tree root disturbance to the watering points.
 These systems are designed to facilitate deep watering.

 An example of a tree watering trench, developed by the City of Melbourne (Connellan and Shears, 2008) comprises a trench approximately 1.2 metre long, 300 mm wide and 300 mm deep.
-The trench is filled with a free draining gravel material (quarter minus).
+The trench is filled with a free-draining gravel material (quarter minus).
 Water is delivered to the trench via an irrigation bubbler.
 It is anticipated that there would be between 4 to 8 trenches for each mature tree.

 Installation of the trench will cause some damage to the tree root systems.
-This can be minimized using water jets to dig the trench or in some cases hand digging will be required.
+This can be minimized using water jets to dig the trench or in some cases, hand digging will be required.
 Water jet excavation is a relatively expensive method, however, in some circumstances, it can be justified as the value of the tree is very high and the potential risk to the tree is significant.

 ROLE OF SMART IRRIGATION TECHNOLOGY

-It has become popular recently to refer to technological developments in urban irrigation that have the potential to improve irrigation efficiency, as Smart Irrigation Technology.
+It has become popular recently to refer to technological developments in urban irrigation that have the potential to improve irrigation efficiency, such as Smart Irrigation Technology.
 These developments can be grouped according to: